Pallavi

-A pallavi has multiple connotations in carnatic music.
-It is the first part of any formal composition (Krithi) which has three segments - Pallavi, Anupallavi and Charanam (which can be one or more).
+A pallavi is a refrain in carnatic music, commonly associated with South India.
+It is the first part of any formal composition (Krithi) which has three segments – Pallavi, Anupallavi and Charanam (which can be one or more).
 Pallavi is usually also an abbreviation of Ragam Thanam Pallavi.
+It is considered as the opening verse of Varnam.

 Other uses

 Pallavi in Sanskrit is used as an adjective or a verb with appropriate suffix to denote a small and tender red-coloured leaf of a plant or a tendril.